winterland1989/mss/README.md

 ### How does MSS work?

-MSS.parse reveive a mss object to output a css string，a mss object is an object tree, a key will be a CSS selector if the value is another mss object, otherwise it will be property name for CSS, the nested selectors will be concated into a descendant selector（with `&` exception borrowed from stylus）, Let's see an example:
+MSS.parse takes a mss object as input and output a css string

++ A mss object is an plain javascript object, usually nested
++ A key will be a CSS selector if its value is another mss object, otherwise it will be take as a property name for CSS
++ MSS will parse the nested object into nested selectors by connnecting selectors into a descendant selector

+Let's see an example:
 ```
 mss =
     fooClass: